kedacore/keda-docs/content/docs/1.5/scalers/aws-kinesis.md

 **Parameter list:**

-- `streamName` - Name of AWS Kinesis Stream
+- `streamName` - Name of AWS Kinesis Stream.
 - `shardCount` - The target value that a Kinesis data streams consumer can handle.
-- `awsRegion` - AWS Region for the Kinesis Stream
+- `awsRegion` - AWS Region for the Kinesis Stream.
 - `identityOwner` - Receive permissions on the Kinesis Stream via Pod Identity or from the KEDA operator itself (see below).